Uber and Lyft Drivers Have Rights When Assaulted

 If you are the victim of a sexual assault or other violent assault in a rideshare, you may want to pursue a lawsuit for damages.
 Civil claims are different from criminal cases, which are pursued by the state.
 The point of a civil claim is to seek compensation for your injuries from the perpetrator(s) of the assault, and any other party such as a rideshare company that might also share liability for the assault (under certain conditions).
 Damages to which you might be entitled could include medical care, pain and suffering, lost wages, and therapy.
 Civil claims proceed separately from criminal cases and use a different and lesser standard of proof.

 At Biby Law Firm, we can help you move forward with a claim for damages if you were hurt while driving for Uber or Lyft.
-Our Tulsa injury attorneys have experienced handling complex car accident claims, including those involving gig workers and contractors.
+Our Tulsa personal injury attorneys have experienced handling complex car accident claims, including those involving gig workers and contractors.
 We can build a case on your behalf that shows the full extent of your injuries and losses, and guide you through the process.

 At Biby Law Firm, we put our clients first.
 To schedule a free consultation with a Tulsa injury attorney, please call 918-574-8458, or fill out our contact form.
 The initial consultation is always free.